longhorn/website/content/docs/0.8.1/volumes-and-nodes/workload-identification.md

 ## History

-After the a workload is no longer using the Longhorn volume, the volume detail page shows the historical status of the most recent workload that used the volume:
+After the workload is no longer using the Longhorn volume, the volume detail page shows the historical status of the most recent workload that used the volume:

 ```
 Last time used by Pod: a few seconds ago